Our Final Panama Budget & Impressions

 Well, probably not retire there – although we are tempted to buy that Panamanian island 😉

-For us it’s ‘hasta la vista, Panama’
+For the time being it’s ‘hasta la vista, Panama’

-If you enjoyed Our Panama Budget & Impressions, check out our Panama Roundtrip.
+If you enjoyed Our Panama Travel Budget & Impressions, check out our Panama Roundtrip.
 You may also like:

 1 Comment